rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Quine, W.V.O.
 (1951).
 Two dogmas of empiricism.  [^Quine1951b]
     1. Analytic/synthetic distinction
     2. Reductionism (verification theory of meaning)
--   Duhem-Quine thesis
-    -   Claims that a hypothesis can never be tested in isolation.
-    -   Confirmation holism
-    -   Web of belief

 Quine on our pale gray lore: